A Modi rival is arrested. Now, supporters of the opposition leader are protesting in India's capital

 Arvind Kejriwal, who is New Delhi’s top elected official, was arrested Thursday night by the federal Enforcement Directorate, which is controlled by Modi’s government.
 The agency accused his party and ministers of accepting 1 billion rupees ($12 million) in bribes from liquor contractors nearly two years ago.

 Kejriwal’s Aam Aadmi Party, or Common People’s Party, denied the accusations and said they were fabricated.
-The party said Kejriwal will continue to be Delhi’s chief minister while it fights the accusations in court.
+The party said Kejriwal will remain Delhi’s chief minister while it fights the accusations in court.
+Late Friday, a New Delhi court allowed the agency to take Kejriwal into custody for seven days.

-Adding to the party’s troubles, as part of the same case, the agency also arrested Kejriwal’s deputy Manish Sisodia and AAP lawmaker Sanjay Singh in 2023.
+In 2023, as part of the same case, the agency arrested Kejriwal’s deputy Manish Sisodia and AAP lawmaker Sanjay Singh.

-In the lead up to the general election, which starts April 19, India’s opposition parties accuse the government of misusing its power to harass and weaken its political opponents to gain an unfair advantage in the polls.
+In the lead-up to the general election, which starts April 19, India’s opposition parties accuse the government of misusing its power to harass and weaken its political opponents.
 They point to a spree of raids, arrests and corruption investigations against key opposition figures.
 Meanwhile, some probes against erstwhile opposition leaders who later defected to Modi’s ruling Bharatiya Janata Party have been dropped.

 “It looks like harassment because only opposition leaders are being singled out,” said political commentator Neerja Chowdhury, adding that there’s been no probe against anyone in the BJP.
 “It’s not a level playing field.”